palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 **View Settings**:

-*Vertical Scale* — Controls the range of μV displaced in the time series.
+*Vertical Scale* — Controls the range of μV displayed in the time series.
 Note: Set to auto to avoid chopping off data and showing good peaks and troughs.
 Fine tune as necessary.

 *Window* — Shows the amount of time that is shown in the series.